-Getting started resources for the AVR64DU32 Curiosity Nano board in the MPLAB Tools Ecosystem.
+Getting started resources for the PIC16F13145 Curiosity Nano board in the MPLAB Tools Ecosystem.

-2.1 Getting Started Now with AVR[®]
+2.1 Getting Started Now with PIC®

-Are you new to using AVR microcontrollers (MCUs)?
-Our comprehensive MPLAB[®] development ecosystem supports Microchip MCUs, which makes it easy to get your prototype up and running and includes production-ready code generation tools.
-Try the interactive guide to find the necessary resources: Get Started Now with AVR MCUs.
+Are you new to using PIC microcontrollers (MCUs)?
+Microchip MCUs are supported by our comprehensive MPLAB® development ecosystem, which makes it easy to get your prototype up and running and includes production-ready code generation tools.
+Try the interactive guide to find the necessary resources: Get Started Now with PIC MCUs.

 - 1. Examples: MPLAB Discover is a tool to help you find Microchip example projects.
-It offers several ways to filter projects to efficiently find a Microchip-tested example, as close as possible to your application requirements, to use as a starting point for your development. - 2.
-Configure: MCC Melody provides Libraries, Drivers, and Peripheral Libraries (PLIB) for the development of embedded software for a range of supported Microchip MCUs, which are configured using MPLAB[®] Code Configurator (MCC). - 3.
-Develop: MPLAB X IDE (Integrated Development Environment), which is available for Windows, Linux and macOS, also MPLAB[®] XC C Compilers and GCC Compiler for AVR[®]. - 4.
-Debug: With the MPLAB X IDE and/or the MPLAB Data Visualizer, the AVR64DU32 device on the AVR64DU32 Curiosity Nano board is programmed and debugged by the on-board debugger.
+It offers several ways to filter projects so that you can efficiently find a Microchip-tested example, as close as possible to your application requirements, to use as a starting point for your development. - 2.
+Configure: MCC Melody provides Libraries, Drivers, and Peripheral Libraries (PLIB) for the development of embedded software for a range of supported Microchip MCUs, which are configured using MPLAB® Code Configurator (MCC). - 3.
+Develop: MPLAB X IDE (Integrated Development Environment), which is available for Windows, Linux and macOS, also MPLAB XC C Compilers. - 4.
+Debug: With the MPLAB X IDE and/or the MPLAB Data Visualizer, the PIC16F13145 device on the PIC16F13145 Curiosity Nano board is programmed and debugged by the on-board debugger.
 Therefore, no external programmer or debugger tool is required. - 5.
-Boards: The AVR64DU32 Curiosity Nano board is a supported part of the Curiosity Nano Development Platform, which includes the Curiosity Nano Base for Click Boards[TM].
+Boards: The PIC16F13145 Curiosity Nano board is a supported part of the Curiosity Nano Development Platform, which includes the Curiosity Nano Base for Click Boards[TM].